modelica/newsletter/_2019-02/mastersim.md

 (Gauss-Jacobi, Gauss-Seidel, Newton) are implemented, and FMI versions 1 and 2 are supported.
 The rollback-feature of the latter is being used for the iterative algorithms.
 As C/C++ implementation, it is implemented with performance in mind.
-The code is hosted on https://sourceforge.net/projects/mastersim which also includes the documentation (wiki-pages).
+The code is hosted on [sourceforge.net](https://sourceforge.net/projects/mastersim) which also includes the documentation (wiki-pages).
-The simulation engine is complemented by the equally free post-processing software *PostProc 2* (https://bauklimatik-dresden.de/postproc), which features run-time live updates of simulation progress.
+The simulation engine is complemented by the equally free post-processing software *[PostProc 2](https://bauklimatik-dresden.de/postproc)*, which features run-time live updates of simulation progress.

 ![MasterSim with PostProc](screenshot_mastersim_06_with_postproc.png)